nickiliopoulosedu/PcRGB/README.md

 You can see a higher resolution version of the [**Schematic**][schem] and [**Animated Schematic**][schemAnim] or download the [**Fritzing (.fzz)**][Fritzing] file to edit them.

-If you decide to not use some not necessary parts just exclude them and their wires.
+If you decide to not use some of the unnecessary parts just exclude them and their wires.
 If you upload the corresponding code for your changes everything should work just fine.

 ## Code
 After building the circuit it is time to test it.